mjbright/www.mjbright-training.eu/content/en/docs/TR_TF-002-EN_TerraformIntroduction(Azure)/_index.md

 ---
-title: TF-001-EN Terraform Introduction (AWS)
+title: TF-002-EN Terraform Introduction (Azure)
-weight: 901
+weight: 902
 ---
 **Duration: 1 day**

-This training proposed as a 1-day training, or 2 half-days, applies to the AWS Cloud the principles of Terraform already learnt in the “TF-000-EN Terraform Introduction (CORE)” 2-day training to resources.
+This training proposed as a 1-day training, or 2 half-days, applies to the Azure Cloud the principles of Terraform already learnt in the “TF-000-EN Terraform Introduction (CORE)” 2-day training to resources.

-This training will be oriented more toward hands-on than theory - it is not intended to teach about AWS, but to experience the application of Terraform to AWS resources
+This training will be oriented more toward hands-on than theory - it is not intended to teach about Azure, but to experience the application of Terraform to Azure resources

 **Note:** Taking “TF-000-EN Terraform Introduction (CORE)” is a prerequisite for this cloud specific training.

-Terraform allows to manage the deployment of different infrastructure types via the appropriate “Provider” plugin - this course uses the AWS provider allowing to manage many AWS cloud resources.
+Terraform allows to manage the deployment of different infrastructure types via the appropriate “Provider” plugin - this course uses the Azure provider allowing to manage many Azure cloud resources.

 Students will appreciate the ease with which infrastructure resources are defined in a declarative manner allowing resources to be created, updated or destroyed in an idempotent manner.